Laceweb - Trauma Healing Program

 Laceweb background

 The Laceweb is an informal healing network of indigenous, small minority and intercultural people evolving in the Oceania, SE Asia, Australasia region for over 30 years.
-The Laceweb pioneered therapeutic community in the region over forty years ago (refer the internet: ).
+The Laceweb pioneered therapeutic community in the region over forty years ago (refer the Internet ).

 Acknowledgement